Sequential asset ranking in nonstationary time series: The naive Bayes asset ranker

-\cite{Flach_Matsubara_2007} consider binary classification tasks, where a ranker sorts a set of instances from highest to lowest expectation that the instance is positive.
-They propose a lexicographic ranker, LexRank, whose rankings are derived not from scores but a simple ranking of attribute values obtained from the training data.
-Using the odds ratio to rank the attribute values, they obtain a restricted version of the naive Bayes ranker.
-They systematically develop the relationships and differences between classification, ranking, and probability estimation, which leads to a novel connection between the Brier score \citep{Brier_1950} and AUC curves.
-Combining LexRank with isotonic regression \citep{Zadrozny_2001}, which derives probability estimates from the AUC convex hull, results in the lexicographic probability estimator LexProb.
-Both LexRank and LexProb are empirically evaluated on various datasets and are highly effective.

-\section{The Naive Bayes Asset Ranker}
+\section{The naive Bayes asset ranker}

-This section introduces our novel ranking algorithm, the Naive Bayes Asset Ranker.
-The algorithm can be used to sequentially rank an array of experts via a performance measure such as forecasted returns, profit and loss (pnl) or risk-adjusted returns such as the Sharpe or information ratio.
-Assume for the moment that the algorithm is presented with a set of $d$ pnls.
-The goal here is to select a subset of experts $1 \leq k \leq d$ such that the reward of the $k$ experts is expected to be the highest; this is achieved by computing the sequential posterior probability that expert $j \in 1, ..., d$ is ranked higher than each of the $d$ experts.
-A crucial attribute of the algorithm is that this posterior probability is computed with exponential decay using parameter $0 < \tau \leq 1$, allowing experts who performed poorly previously and now perform well to be selected with weights that are not too close to zero; such behaviour is crucial for financial time series, which are nonstationary.
+Our ranking algorithm is the naive Bayes asset ranker (nbar).
+The nbar sequentially ranks a set of experts, estimating the one-step-ahead posterior probability that individual experts will be ranked higher than the remaining experts.
+In the context of the experiment described in section \ref{sec:research_experiment}, each expert is a forecasted return for an individual portfolio constituent of the S\&P 500.
+The forecasted returns come from the curds and whey (caw) multivariate regression model, which utilises feature representation transfer from the constituent S\&P 500 returns to radial basis function networks (rbfnets) \citep{MoodyDarken} whose k-means++ \citep{ArthurVassilvitskii2007} clusters form hidden units.
+Assume that the nbar is presented with a set of $q$ forecasts.
+The goal is to select a subset of experts $1 \leq k \leq q$ such that the reward of the $k$ experts is expected to be the highest; this is achieved by estimating the sequential posterior probability that expert $j \in 1, ..., q$ is ranked higher than each of the remaining $q-1$ experts.
+This posterior probability is computed with exponential decay, allowing experts who performed poorly and now perform well to be selected with greater weight than previously.

-In section \ref{sec:experiment design}, we provide algorithmic details of a multivariate regression procedure, the curds and whey model, which is a suitable way of predicting several response variables from the same set of explanatory variables.
-Furthermore, by taking advantage of the correlations between the response variables, the model can reduce mean-square prediction error compared to the more common procedure of doing individual regressions of each response variable on the shared set of predictor variables.
-Finally, we aggregate the one-step-ahead forecasts of the curds and whey procedure and provide them to our naive Bayes asset ranker when conducting experiments on daily returns of S\&P 250 data.